 How do you achieve a mobile-friendly website status?

 Starting on April 21st Google has preemptively announced that any websites that are not using a mobile-friendly design will be penalized by having the site’s SEO rankings lowered on Google.
 And vice versa, so anyone with a mobile friendly website will be rewarded with improved rankings.
-You have probably already noticed the mobile-friendly label on search results indicating companies that already have websites optimized for mobile.
+You have probably already noticed the mobile-friendly label on this video indicating companies that already have websites optimized for mobile.

 Think about how annoying it is to pinch your tiny phone screen to zoom on a non-mobile friendly website or accidentally clicking the wrong menu button because the words are so small.
 Surfing the web is supposed to be easy and smooth to find what you are looking for on any website.